rananorouzi/weather/README.md

     - This function gets the URL and its parameters, then returns its response.
     - return boolean
     - Parameters
-            - theUrl : a url (string) that needs to be fetched
+            - theUrl : a URL (string) that needs to be fetched
             - params : all parameters for URL as an object
-            - callback : function that should be executed as a callback for GET
+            - callback : a function that should be executed as a callback for GET
 - formatParams
     - This function gets an object of parameters and converts it to a string and valid format for URL.
     - return string
     - Parameters
-        - params : an object of all parameters of url. keys are names and values are value of parameters.
+        - params : an object of all parameters of url. keys are names and values are values of parameters.
             - example
                 ```
                   {